Turing551/Git-Commands/README.md

 `--mixed` (default): **uncommit + unstage** changes, changes are left in working tree.

 `--hard`: **uncommit + unstage + delete** changes, nothing left.

+### Difference between git add, commit, push

+1. git add adds your modified files to the queue to be committed later.
+Files are not committed

+2. git commit commits the files that have been added and creates a new revision with a log...
+If you do not add any files, git will not commit anything.
+You can combine both actions with git commit -a

+3. git push pushes your changes to the remote repository.